Bvsbee/hive-ui/README.md

 # hive-ui
-The web client for Hive, a media tracking and AI recommendation app.
+The mobile client for Hive, a media tracking and AI recommendation app.